Home About Results Writing Book a Call

 Clay Conner · Boise, Idaho

-The coach
+The work

-The people who find their way here are already moving — smart, capable, doing the work.
+The leaders who find their way here are already moving — smart, capable, doing the work.
 Something keeps getting in the way — something they can't see, or can't seem to close.
 Some aren't blocked — they're not sure where they're headed anymore.

 Background